Gabriel Moreno Player Props: Diamondbacks vs. Dodgers

 - Moreno hit .319 with a double, a home run and four walks.

-- Moreno got a hit in 15 of 25 games last season, with multiple hits in five of those games.

-- Logging a trip to the plate in 25 games last season, he hit just one dinger.
+- Logging a trip to the plate in 25 games last season, he hit just one home run.

 - He scored a run in eight of 25 games last year (32.0%), including scoring multiple runs twice.